Layr-Labs/eigenlayer-middleware/docs/ServiceManagerBase.md

     onlyRewardsInitiator
 ```

 This function allows the rewards initiator to create rewards submissions for the AVS.
-These rewards will be distributed to operators registered with the AVS and their delegated stakers.

 *Effects:*
 * For each `RewardsSubmission`: